vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 ## 6. Buyouts Forecast Adjustment Script

+Buy-out parts often exhibit sporadic, irregular demand, which makes them difficult to forecast using standard methods.
+This script was developed to:

+- Give extra weight to the most recent years’ patterns
+- Smooth out outliers and spikes
+- Still produce a usable forecast even for parts with very low or intermittent usage

+By improving buy-out forecasts we can:

+- **Reduce stock-outs** of critical spare parts
+- **Avoid excess inventory** and obsolescence costs
+- **Optimize working capital** and purchasing budgets
+- **Maintain service levels** without overspending

 This Python script:
 - Loads a wide-format history+forecast Excel file.
 - Segments SKUs into continuous, intermittent, and buy-out.